 Best Push Lawn Mower

 Commercial Pick: Honda HRC-Series 21-Inch Push Lawn Mower

 At the professional level, there aren’t many push mowers to choose from.
 To get close to that quality, we suggest you snag a Honda HRC216DA before they’re gone.
-Part of the HRC line, you get the commercial-grade quality you need for a long service life.
+As part of the HRC line, you get the commercial-grade quality you need for a long service life.